List of important hormones and their functions

 It is a female sex hormone released by the ovaries.
 It is responsible for the reproduction, menstruation and menopause.
-Excess of estrogen in the female body increases the risk of breast cancer, uterine cancer, depression, moodiness etc. If estrogen level is less in female body leads to acne, skin lesions, thinning skin, hair loss etc.
+Excess of estrogen in the female body increases the risk of breast cancer, uterine cancer, depression, moodiness etc. If the estrogen level is less in female body then it leads to acne, skin lesions, thinning skin, hair loss etc.

 Progesterone hormone is produced in the ovaries, the placenta when a woman gets pregnant and the adrenal glands.
 It stimulates and regulates various functions.
 It plays an important role in maintaining pregnancy.
 It helps body to prepare for conception, pregnancy and regulates the monthly cycle.
 When pregnancy doesn’t occur, progesterone levels drop and menstrual cycle occurs.
-It also plays a role in the sexual desire.
+It also plays a role in sexual desire.

 It is a male sex hormone.
 It is an anabolic steroid by nature which helps in building body muscles.
-In males it plays an important role in the development of male reproductive tissues; testes and prostrate.
+In males, it plays an important role in the development of male reproductive tissues; testes and prostate.
 It also promotes secondary sexual characteristics like increasing the mass of muscles and bones, growth of body hair etc. If testosterone is secreted insufficient in men then it may lead to abnormalities including frailty and bone loss.